lemberg/ios-permissions-service/README.md

 - [x] Automatic alert creating and presenting
 - [x] Opportunity for users to easily change permissions in Settings
 - [x] CoreLocation permission returns you completion block with user's decision
-- [x] Usage Description Keys warning, so your app will not crash when key not added
 - [x] Example project for easy understanding of framework

 ## Supported Permission Types